DreamPurchaseZnz/English_learning/words about life3.md

 Do you have to infict that music on us the conmmitee was influential in formulating goverment policy on employment

+Religion informs every aspect of their lives
+He inform on his own brother
+copyright infringement
+a infringement of liberty
+the proposal has generate a lot of interest
 ```